sahilrajput03/learn-raspberrypi/README.md

 			# doesn't without sudo prefixed, yikes!

 			# If above command says configuratio file is in use by process <ID>.
 FIX: Simply kill the process by `kill <ID>` and then it would work.
+			# In the process of creating a config file it'll ask for update inteval time you can choose default(30mins) by simply pressing Enter but 			 # its' good to use 10mins.

 noip2 -K 702 		# Delete an existing configuration running task. sudo noip2 -C 		# Use this command to create a new config after terminating a existing running process.
 ```